turingschool/front-end-curriculum/lessons/pull-request-review.md

 Let's say you're working on a feature, we'll call it "Feature A".

-* While working on feature A, create a new branch called `feature-a`
+* While working on Feature A, create a new branch called `feature-a`
-* When ready to merge to master, submit a PR for feature A
+* When ready to merge to master, submit a PR for Feature A
-* The ONLY CODE in said PR should BE RELEVANT to feature A
+* The ONLY CODE in said PR should BE RELEVANT to Feature A
 * Feature A gets merged into master, `feature-a` branch can be deleted.
 * Everyone pulls down fresh copy of master.
 * Repeat.

-Often, you'll be waiting for the `feature-A` branch to be merged into master but you'll want to get started on Feature B while you wait.
+Often, you'll be waiting for the `feature-a` branch to be merged into master but you'll want to get started on Feature B while you wait.
 The process for that looks like this:

-* Feature B depends on the work you did for feature A.
+* Feature B depends on the work you did for Feature A.
 * The PR for `feature-a` branch has not been merged in, but you want to continue to make progress
 * Create a new branch `wip-feature-b`, **branched from the `feature-a` branch**.
 * Work on Feature B on the `wip-feature-b` branch.